 At the events that comprise the grand prix, runners will be eligible to earn points by placing in the top ten finishers of their age group.
 The points will be awarded in sixteen different age groups (male and female): 10 & under, 11-14, 15-19, 20-24, 25-29, 30-34, 35-39, 40-44, 45-49, 50-54, 55-59, 60-64, 65-69, 70-74, 75-79, and 80 & over.
 These are the age groups that will be recognized by the grand prix regardless of the age groups that may be utilized at a particular race.

 The first place finisher in an age group will earn ten points, the second place finisher in an age group will earn nine points, etc with the tenth place finisher in an age group earning one point.
 Different length events will receive a multiplier to the points earned as follows: 1 mile to 6.2 miles (10K) points earned times one, above 6.2 miles to 13.1 miles (half marathon) points earned times 2, and above 13.1 miles points earned times three. domain list In other words, a first place age group finisher in a 10K would receive ten points, a first place age group finisher in a 15K would receive twenty points, and a first place age group finisher in a marathon would receive thirty points.

-The age group for a participant will be established by the age recorded at each event that they qualify by finishing in the top ten for their age group.
-This means that participants may accumulate points in different age groups based on their age at a particular grand prix event.
+The age group for a participant will be established by the age recorded at the first grand prix event that they finish in the top ten in their age group in a particular grand prix season.